mokeseven7/laravel-examples/README.md

 ```

-Rewriting as much of a companies REST API as a GraqhQL API in an hour,  with no other direction then a Swaggerfile.
+Rewriting as much of a companies REST API as a GraqhQL API in an hour.
+All I was given was a swagger file.

 ```
 > [See Code](https://github.com/mokeseven7/huntress)